cmercer/spring-boot-validation-issue/README.md

 }
 ```
 The demo application excludes ValidationAutoConfiguration from autoconfiguration and adds ValidationFixAutoConfiguration.
-It issue a bit confusing, but you can change the @EnableAutoConfiguration in ParentConfig, ChildConfig and WebConfig
+The issue is a bit confusing, but you can change the @EnableAutoConfiguration in ParentConfig, ChildConfig and WebConfig
-to see the issues that occur.
+to switch between disabling the two version of validation auto configuration.

+spring.boot.validation.autoconfig.ValidationFixAutoConfiguration

+org.springframework.boot.autoconfigure.validation.ValidationAutoConfiguration

-You need to also change the Caller autoconfiguration in ParentConfig and ChildConfig to see the issue.
+You may need to also change the Caller configuration in ParentConfig and ChildConfig to see the issue.

-There issue also a small demo web application